TOVTC/kevin-identityserver-tutorial/README.md

 * The add a new ASP.NET Core Web App to the client solution (make sure it's an MVC Web App template)
 * Update the launchSettings of the MVC web app to match the ports that were configured for the interactive client in the Config of the IdentityServer (here we use port 5444)
 * Add the IdentityModel NuGet package to access specific helpers for the application
+    * Downgrade this package to version 4.5 to avoid bugs
 * In the Views directory, create a .cshtml file that will display the data (make sure to add any relevant data models into the Models directory)
 * Add a new route to access and display the weather data in the HomeController.cs file
     * Make an Http request to the API url (here, it's localhost:5445/weatherforecast), deserialize the data, and pass it to the View that was created